Fare Zone Taxonomy Design

 Memory-Efficient Spatial Enrichment

-Ingesting zone definitions into a streaming reconciliation pipeline demands rigorous data validation.
-Raw tap events from validators must be enriched with spatial joins before they reach the aggregation layer.
-Within a modern transit-event data lake, zone geometries serve as the primary spatial index for event routing and partitioning.
-This is where Mapping Multi-Modal Fare Zones to PostGIS Polygons becomes critical.
-By materializing zone boundaries as indexed PostGIS tables, Python-based enrichment workers can execute fast ST_Contains and ST_Crosses queries against tap coordinates.
+Ingesting zone definitions into a streaming reconciliation pipeline demands rigorous data validation and a bounded memory footprint.
+Raw tap events must be enriched with a spatial join before they reach the aggregation layer, and zone geometries serve as the primary spatial index for event routing and partitioning.
+The mechanics of materializing those boundaries — GiST indexes, ST_Contains, ST_Crosses, and multi-modal geometry unions — are covered in depth in Mapping Multi-Modal Fare Zones to PostGIS Polygons; this section focuses on the streaming worker that drives those queries.

-Loading entire geometry sets into memory is a common anti-pattern in transit pipelines.
-Instead, use bounded generators and chunked spatial queries to maintain a constant memory footprint under high-throughput conditions.
+Loading entire geometry sets into process memory is a common anti-pattern.
+Instead, use bounded generators and chunked spatial queries so memory stays flat under high-throughput load.
+The worker below acquires a pooled connection, batches taps, and resolves each to its highest-priority zone in a single round trip:

 import asyncpg